 Parting with my hard earned cash is never easy.
 In most areas of life I personally avoid spending a lot of money.
 For clothes, hotels, flights, etc. I often go with the cheapest option.
 In other areas I want to buy it once, and have the best.

 I’ve never regretted buying the best gun I could find.
 The same goes for tools.
 Cutting corners with a gun safe in important areas like the lock for example, will cause you a lot of headaches in the long run.

 Gun Safe Weight

 All of the materials used in real safes, namely steel and concrete amalgamates, are heavier than those used in RSC gun safes.

-If the prices are similar but there’s a large difference in weight, instead of security you’re probably paying for glossy enamel paint, chrome plating, a fancy interior, and other cosmetic features in the lighter one.
+If the prices are similar but there’s a large difference in weight, look deeper.
+Instead of security you’re probably paying for glossy enamel paint, chrome plating, a fancy interior, and other cosmetic features in the lighter one.

 Gun safe companies use all kinds of marketing gimmicks to mislead customers into thinking that their gun safes are better than their competitors, but they can’t fake weight.